Moshati1315/HIV/docs/sources.md

 # Data Sources for preloaded CSVs in data folder

 ### AIDSVu:
-Prevelence rates and SDOH for AIDS data downloaded from AIDSVu interactive dataset- no url for csv available.

 AIDSVu_County_SDOH_2020.csv - https://aidsvu.org/wp-content/uploads/2022/11/AIDSVu_County_SDOH_2020.xlsx

+Prevelence rates for AIDS data downloaded from AIDSVu interactive dataset- no url for csv available.

 county.csv - https://map.aidsvu.org/map
 - can be obtained by clicking the download data option at the bottom of the page listed above, and following pop out to download csv.

 county45_54.csv - https://map.aidsvu.org/map
 - obtained the same way as above, except must be done after changing the age filter at the top left of the screen to 45-54.

 county55%2B.csv - https://map.aidsvu.org/map
 - obtained the same way as above, except must be done after changing the age filter at the top left of the screen to 55+.

 ### Nursing home data

 NH_ProviderInfo_May2023.csv - https://data.cms.gov/provider-data/archived-data/nursing-homes#2023-annual-files
 - Taken from the May zip file.

 ### Census data